“Art requires a long look.”

 Art, design, books, travel, and scripture all have one thing in common—they’re not passive; they’re partners in a dialogue that can shape our thought about the world, our place in it, and our relationship to others and to God.
 Let’s talk about things that matter—ideas that feed our minds, beauty that fills our souls.

 A few other tidbits:

 Even though I didn’t set out to be a nomad, I’ve lived most of my life overseas.
 I was born in the U.K, but grew up in Virginia.
-I studied at Wake Forest University in North Carolina, and abroad in Venice, Italy.
-From Italy, I moved to Bulgaria, from Bulgaria to Virginia, back over the ocean to Cyprus, and finally, to Turkey.
+I studied philosophy and studio art at Wake Forest University in North Carolina, and abroad in Venice, Italy.
+From Italy, I moved to Bulgaria, then to Virginia, back over the ocean to Cyprus, and finally, to Turkey.
 All three of my kids were born overseas.
 I love the way crossing cultures shakes me out of comfortable presumptions and helps me see things from a new perspective.

-For the last few years I’ve been captivated by the call to become blessing.
-I have a book coming out on the idea in 2019.
+My first book—Given: The Forgotten Meaning and Practice of Blessing—is slated to be released this coming summer, 2019.
 I believe in the worth of words and in their power to shape our future.
-I’ve been searching for threads of blessing in the Bible and in church history.
+I’ve been searching for threads of blessing in the Bible and in church history for years.
 The more I learn, the more I try to put blessing into practice in my home and in my relationships.
 For me, the emphasis is on giving, rather than grasping.

 I’ve worked for nearly two decades as a graphic designer, creative director, writer, and editor.
 I speak about faith, art, and the relationship between Christianity and culture.
 I’m open to freelance writing, editing, creative direction, and design projects.
 You’ll find some past projects in my portfolio.
 If you’re interested in working together, I’d love to hear from you.